Nevoss/form-wrapper-js/README.md

 form.$errors.getFirst('name') // gets the first error from errors array of `name` field

 ```

 ---
-**And please if something is not clear enough, try to dig inside the code to understand it better, I was trying to make a very clear code and clear comments, and if something not clear enough please let me know**
+**There are some things that hasn\`t been covered through this "basic-usage" guide. more updates will be coming soon :wink:**

 ---

 ## :beers: Contribute

-Everybody is welcome, you can contribute some Code, Docs, bug reports and even ideas.
+**Code, Docs, Bug reports, Ideas - are more the welcome.** ⭐

-it is very easy to install the project just take a look at CONTRIBUTING.md and follow the instructions.
+the installation is very easy, take a look at CONTRIBUTING.md file and follow the instructions.

-**The project is still on development, so ideas for features are then welcome** ⭐

 ## :lock: License
 The MIT License (MIT).
 Please see License File for more information.